 Section 194IA – TDS on Purchase of Immovable Property from Resident Sellers

-Section 194IA of the Income Tax Act, 1961 applies when a resident sells immovable property (land/building, excluding agricultural land) for ₹50 lakh or more.
-In such cases, the buyer must deduct TDS at 1% of the total consideration and deposit it with the government.
+Section 194IA of the Income Tax Act, 1961 comes into play when a resident sells immovable property—land or a building, but not agricultural land—for ₹50 lakh or more.
+In these instances, the buyer is obligated to deduct 1% of the total payment as TDS and remit it to the government.

 Key Provisions of Section 194IA